 For example, assume that you earned $100,000 dollars from your employment in the year, and this amount is reported on your W2.
 If, for example, 10% of all of your working days in the year were in Canada, then $10,000 of employment income must be reported on your Canadian personal income tax return.

 You receive a W2 slip from your U.S. employer and you also receive a T4 slip from your U.S. employer.
 In this case, taxes are being deducted from your pay cheques twice: once for U.S. payroll taxes and the second time for Canadian payroll taxes.
-This doesn’t leave you with much money left over to pay for your bills.
+This doesn’t leave you with as much money leftover.

 How do you avoid double-taxation?
-Your Chartered Accountant in Toronto should file a waiver for the reduction in your U.S. withholding taxes, i.e. Form W4 must be completed.
+File a waiver for the reduction in your U.S. withholding taxes, i.e. Form W4 must be completed.

 If you work in the US, you are probably making contributions to your 401K and are paying social security taxes.
-However, as an American working in Canada you will also have to contribute to the Canada Pension Plan (CPP) and to the Employment Insurance Plan (EI).
-Therefore, you are paying social security taxes twice, once in Canada and once in the US.
+Similarly when working in Canada, you will also have to contribute to the Canada Pension Plan (CPP) and to the Employment Insurance Plan (EI).
+You end up paying social security taxes twice, once in Canada and once in the US.